When to plant Cumin in Dunklin County, MO

 Dunklin County, Missouri is in USDA Hardiness Zone 7b.
 The average last spring frost is March 27 and first fall frost is November 2.

-Dunklin County County sits in USDA Zone 7b.
+Dunklin County sits in USDA Zone 7b.
 Cumin grows reliably in zones 5a through 11b, so it's a good fit here.

-Can Cumin grow in Dunklin County County's climate?
+Can Cumin grow in Dunklin County's climate?

 Your Dunklin County Garden Planner — Free